bustr003/SEISMessageBuilder/README.md

 ---

 # TO DO
-- Add the feature that removes all children, instead of needing to press x
-- Add a feature for duplicate records (maybe just Glossary)
+- Add instructions for duplicate records (maybe just Glossary)

-- Add APE and DHH to staff roles
-- Make staff roles a combo box (not just dropdown)
+[11/26/2022] Add the feature that removes all children, instead of needing to press x [11/26/2022] Add APE and DHH to staff roles [11/26/2022] Make staff roles a combo box (not just dropdown)